 When it comes to shipping air cargo, there is often more to know than shipping and handling regulations alone.
-IATA’s TACT (The Air Cargo Tariff) helps streamline the rules on tariffs to understand the rules and costs more easily.
+IATA’s TACT (The Air Cargo Tariffs and Rules) helps streamline the rules on tariffs to understand the rules and costs more easily.

 When shipping air cargo, it is essential to understand the air cargo tariffs and rules and how they affect the air cargo cost as they apply to each consignment being shipped by air.